Miche'l Moore, MS MFT-IT

 Hello, my name is Miche'l Moore, and yes, my name is pronounced "Michael".
 Don't worry, you'll get used to it.
 I am excited to tell you a little about myself as well as my focus as a Marriage and Family Therapist.

 I was born and raised in Milwaukee Wisconsin.
 I have a wonderful, loving family and truly supportive friends.
 Throughout life I have run into many ups and downs of my own, however, I have rarely given up.
-I have had many mentors along the way, and I would not be where I am today without their knowledge, kindness and support.
+I have had many mentors along the way, and I would not be where I am today without their knowledge, kindness, and support.
 It truly does take a village.
-I have extensive past experience with families and children as I was a Nanny for 10 years for large families prior to becoming an MFT.
-I am also a proud mother of a little girl and she has my whole heart.
+I have extensive past experience with families and children as I was a Nanny for 10 years for large professional families prior to becoming an MFT.
+I am also a proud mother of a curious little girl and she has my whole heart.
 I received my undergraduate degree in Psychology from UW-Milwaukee and there after attended Edgewood College in Madison, Wisconsin for my masters in Marriage and Family Therapy under Director Peter Fabian.

 Please do not hesitate to ask if I am an appropriate fit for you.
-I work with individuals, couples, families and groups.
+I work with individuals, couples, and families.
 I feel as though our past has shaped who we are today, and sometimes we are not 100% comfortable with who we have become, and I am here to help you get a little closer to where you'd like to be.
 I take a collaborative approach when working with my clients.
-No one knows you better than yourself, you are a huge part of your treatment.
+No one knows you better than yourself; you are a huge part of your treatment.